jfox13-nd/San-Jose-Crash-Data-Parsing/README.md

-# City of San Jose Vehicle Crash Data Parsing
+# City of San Jose Traffic Crash Data Parsing

 DOT Report 39 is a soon to be made publically avaible document containing all recorded traffic crash data for the city of San Jose, starting at around the 70s.